-The directors of the Company consider that the carrying amounts of financial assets and financial liabilities recorded at amortised cost in the consolidated statement of financial position approximate to their fair values.
+The directors of the Company consider that the carrying amounts of financial assets and financial liabilities recorded at amortised cost were approximate to their fair values at 31 December 2024 and 2023.

-33. PLEDGE OF OR RESTRICTIONS ON ASSETS
+35. PLEDGE OF OR RESTRICTIONS ON ASSETS

 Pledge of assets